osrf-migration/cloudsim-wiki/Running.md

 1. Enter [https://localhost:5000/signup](https://localhost:5000/signup)

-1. Create an account for username "admin"
+1. Create an account with the admin's username.

 1. Use the password to login